kaiban-ai/kaibanjs-docs/docs/core-concepts/05-State Management.md

 **Note:** *This function logs changes in workflow status as they occur, providing real-time feedback on the progress and state of the workflow.
 For more detailed insights on log types and attributes, refer to the [Observability and Monitoring](./06-Observability%20and%20Monitoring.md) section.*

 ## Conclusion
-The Team Store in AgenticJS plays a pivotal role by efficiently managing and reacting to state changes across agents, tasks, and workflows.
+The Team Store in KaibanJS plays a pivotal role by efficiently managing and reacting to state changes across agents, tasks, and workflows.
 This robust system enhances application management by enabling structured state tracking and real-time feedback mechanisms.
 For further detailed insights into advanced monitoring and debugging techniques, refer to the [Observability and Monitoring](./06-Observability%20and%20Monitoring.md) section.

 :::tip[We Love Feedback!]
 Is there something unclear or quirky in the docs?
 Maybe you have a suggestion or spotted an issue?
-Help us refine and enhance our documentation by [submitting an issue on GitHub](https://github.com/AI-Champions/AgenticJS/issues).
+Help us refine and enhance our documentation by [submitting an issue on GitHub](https://github.com/kaiban-ai/KaibanJS/issues).
 We’re all ears!
 :::